 T3 - The cancer cells have gone through the entire wall and is on the outer surface of the esophagus.

 T4 - The tumour has gone into surrounding organs or tissues such as the lungs or aorta.

 Nodal stage (pN) for squamous cell carcinoma of the esophagus

-Squamous cell carcinoma is given a nodal stage between 0 and 3 based on the presence of cancer cells in a lymph node and the number of lymph nodes involved.
+Squamous cell carcinoma is given a nodal stage between 0 and 3 based on finding cancer cells in a lymph node and the number of lymph nodes involved.

 N0 - No cancer cells are seen in any of the lymph nodes examined.